-EFT Server's Secure Ad Hoc Transfer (SAT) module allows your internal users to send and receive large e-mail file attachments to recipients outside of your organization quickly, reliably, and securely, all without having to manually create or maintain FTP accounts on EFT Server.
+EFT's Secure Ad Hoc Transfer (SAT) module allows your internal users to send and receive large e-mail file attachments to recipients outside of your organization quickly, reliably, and securely, all without having to manually create or maintain FTP accounts on EFT.

 Below is a brief overview of what takes place behind the scenes when users send a file.

-A user sends an e-mail with an attachment using EFT Server's Ad Hoc Transfer.
+A user sends an e-mail with an attachment using the SAT send mail page.

-Ad Hoc Transfer creates a new temporary account on EFT Server.
+SAT creates a new temporary account on EFT.
 This temporary account is assigned a random username and password, and expires in seven days.

 A temporary folder is created and associated with the temporary account.
-An e-mail is sent to the recipient with a secure hyperlink (HTTPS), a temporary account user name and password, and a list of files available for download.
+An e-mail is sent to the recipient with a secure hyperlink (HTTPS), and a list of files available for download.

 The recipient can now download the files.

 The recipient can also upload files if this option is enabled by the sender.
-When files are uploaded, the sender is notified that the uploaded files can be picked up.
-The recipient uses the same login credentials.
-After seven days, the temporary account user name and password is disabled, and the disabled temporary account is removed from EFT Server's file system.
+When files are uploaded, the sender is notified that the uploaded files can be picked up using the recipient's login credentials.
+After seven days, the temporary account is removed from EFT's file system.

-If EFT Server has Auditing and Reporting, all of the transactions associated with the Ad Hoc account are logged to EFT Server's auditing and reporting database for non-repudiation and auditing purposes.
+If Auditing and Reporting is enabled on EFT, all of the transactions associated with the Ad Hoc account are logged.